common-voice/common-voice/CONTRIBUTING.md

 1. Create an [Auth0](https://auth0.com/) account.
 2. Click "Applications" from the dashboard.
 Create a new one, or use the default application.
-3. Add `http://localhost:9000/callback` to the "Allowed Callback URLs" list.
+3. Go to "Applications" and click on the Settings icon next to your application.
-4. If you add any social integrations, make sure they request the user's email.
+4. Add `http://localhost:9000/callback` to the "Allowed Callback URLs" list.
-5. Copy the following keys from the Auth0 application into `config.json` or `local-docker-config.json`:
+5. Copy the following keys from the Auth0 application into `config.json` or `local-docker-config.json`.
+These are found in the same Settings tab as the "Allowed Callback URLs".

 ```
 "AUTH0": {